 snippets/customer-fields.liquid will be overwritten.

-2) You may have to update theme code if the app’s old form was manually installed in a custom location.
+2) You may have to manually update theme code if the app’s legacy form was manually installed in a custom/unique location.

 Learn more about how the new form installer works here: Liquid install details